Masaki Kobayashi: Assisting Kinoshita (1946–1953)

-Early films (1953-1959)
+Early films (1953–1959)

 Kobayashi's directorial debut was in 1952 with My Son's Youth.
 This film was part of an initiative by Shochiku to release short films, called "sister films", that were intended as introductions to new directors.
 On April 1, 1952, Kobayashi married Chiyoko Fumiya, an actress at Shochiku.
 In 1953, Sincerity was released, which was Kobayashi's first feature length film.
 The film was written by Kobayashi's mentor, Keisuke Kinoshita.
 Both My Son's Youth and Sincerity drew inspiration from Kobayashi's family and childhood, with some of the characters being modeled after members of his family.

 In 1953, Kobayashi finished filming The Thick-Walled Room, about Class B and Class C war criminals being held in Sugamo Prison.
-The film was based on the diaries of real war criminals and was a substantial departure from the type of films Shochiku typically at that time.
+The film was based on the diaries of real war criminals and was a substantial departure from the type of films Shochiku typically made at that time.
 Shochiku initially refused to release The Thick-Walled Room without alteration, due to the Japan government's fear that the film's criticism of the Allied occupation of Japan would upset the United States.
 Kobayashi refused to cut any content, so the film was not released until 1956.
 The Thick-Walled Room hurt Kobayashi's reputation within Shochiku, so he attempted to reestablish himself by making his next four films more similar to the typical style of Shochiku.

 In 1954, Three Loves was released.
 This film features scenes shot inside the same church that Kobayashi and Chiyoko Fumiya were married in.
 Later in 1954, Somewhere Under the Broad Sky was released.
 This film included the first appearance of Keiji Sada in a Kobayashi-directed film, who was close friends with Kobayashi and would go on to appear in 6 of Kobayashi's films.
 In 1956, Fountainhead was released, which was the last of Kobayashi's films that strongly resembled the typical Shochiku style.

 In 1956, The Thick-Walled Room was released to the public.
 Later that year, I Will Buy You was released, about corruption in baseball scouting.
 In 1957, Black River was released, about the crime and prostitution that arose around US bases in Japan during and after the American occupation.
 This was the first of Kobayashi's films to star Tatsuya Nakadai in a major role.
 Nakadai would become a mainstay of Kobayashi's film, starring in 9 of Kobayashi's next 13 films.